 - This indicator shows whether newly leased units pass HQS inspection on or before the effective date of the assisted lease and HAP contract. - Points are based on the percent of newly leased units that passed HQS inspection prior to the effective date of the lease and HAP contract, according to data from PIC.

 Indicator 12: Annual HQS inspections Maximum Points: 10

-- This indicator shows whether the PHA inspects each unit under contract at least annually. - Points are based on the percent of annual HQS inspections of units under contract that are more than 2 months overdue, according to data from PIC.
+- - Points are based on the percent of annual HQS inspections of units under contract that are more than 2 months overdue, according to data from PIC.